epfl-ada/ada-2020-project-milestone-p3-p3_wild-at-python/README.md

 ![](P3\_Milestone.002.png)

 # Proposed timeline
 1. First week
-- First we preprocess the data
+- preprocess the diplomacy dataset
-- Design the rst RNN and build it.
-- Run the RNN to observe the eects of adding time.
+- build the RNN model for the diplomacyy dataset and run it
+- analyse the results
+- Explore the second dataset
 2. Second week
-- Perform statistical analysis on the results and add some comparison plots between our results and the paper's results.
+- preprocess the second dataset
+- extract the features from the second dataset
+- analyse the results
+- Implement an MLP model and train it with the collected features
-- First part of data story
+- first part of the data story
-- Design the second RNN and build it.
-- Run the RNN to observe the eects of self learned linguistic cues.
 3. Third week
-- Perform statistical analysis on the results and add some comparison plots between our results and the paper's results and the our previous results.
+- Implement an MLP model and train it on the texts of the news dataset
+- Implement an RNN model an run it on the texts of the news dataset
+- Analyse and compre the results of the diffrent models
+- clean and merge the code
 - Second part of data story
-- Write the report
 - Film the video

 # Organization within the team
-- Design of both RNNs (ana, nizar, zeineb)
+- preprocess the dimplomacy dataset, design the RNN model and run it (ana, zeineb, nizar)
+- Explore the new dataset, preprocess it and extract the features (zeineb)
+- Analyse the results and compare the features (zeineb, nizar)
+- Implement an MLP model and train it with the collected features  (zeineb )
-- Implementation of the rst RNN (nizar)
+- Implement an MLP model and train it on the texts of the news dataset (nizar)
-- Implementation of second RNN (ana + zeineb)
-- Statistical analysis + plots of the first RNN (nizar)
+- Implement an RNN model an run it on the texts of the news dataset (nizar)
-- Statistical analysis + plots of the second RNN (zeineb)
-- report (ana, nizar, zeineb)
+- Analyse and compre the results of the diffrent models ( zeineb, nizar)
-- data story (ana)
+- data story (zeineb, nizar, ana)
-- video (ana, nizar, zeineb)
+- video (zeineb, nizar, ana)
-# Questions to the TAs

-Q: We still don't know how much time it will take us to build the RNN models and run them.
-Our goal is to build the two RNNs and do analysis on both of them, but if the task appears to be very time consuming and end up not having enough time to do both of them, is it a problem if we only do the rst one in this case?
+# Project structure
+We split the code into several sections, to keep it clear and well organized.

+* **Diplomacy.ipynb**: the Dimplomacy file contains all the work we did on the diplomacy dataset (preprocessing + RNN model)
+* **preprocess_coreNLP.ipynb**: this file contains the preprocessing of the news dataset and the sentiment analysis using the stanford coreNLP
+* **features_extraction.ipynb**: this file contains the feautues extraction of the news datasets
+* **Analysis_news.ipynb**: this file contains the analysis of all the features that we extracted for the news dataset and the MLP model that we trained on them
+* **Textual_analysis.ipynb**: this file  contains the textual analysis on the news dataset (MLP + RNN on the texts)
+* **metrics.py**: file that contains methods to compute the metrics, they are used in several models thus we put them in a seperate file

+**Note**: all the files are part of our project and we kindly ask you to correct them all.